saa-lem/my-gallery/README.md

 # Initiating the dependencies
 Run this command in the terminal: pip freeze > requirements.txt

+# Deployment
+For deployment find follow this documentation
  # Connecting to the server
 In the same terminal type: python3 manage.py runserver Open the browser on http://localhost:8000/